Doozer-Framework/Doozr/Framework/Service/DoozR/Config/Readme.md

 The config service for managing configurations (R|W) in JSON and INI format.
 The Config service provides performant merging functionality and brings support for caching (e.g. Redis, memcached).

 ## Example
-Reading from configuration:
+Reading from config:

     $config->foo->bar();

-Writing to configuration:
+Writing to config:

     $config->foo->bar('baz');